BeSmarterWithData/ImpactIQ-ServicePrincipal/README.md

    - In Power BI Admin Portal → Tenant settings:
      - Enable "Allow service principals to use Power BI APIs"
      - Add your security group to this setting
-   - Grant the Service Principal appropriate workspace access (Admin, Member, or Contributor roles)
+   - Add the Service Principal to the workspaces you want to run this on (Admin or Member access).

 3. **Configure the Script**
    - Open `Final PS Script - Service Principal.txt`